Let’s be honest, there’s no walking or running shoe that is suitable for every walker and runner.

 One of the best walking shoes ever that have hit the shelves are the Brooks Addiction Walker and the New Balance 928.
 And since you googled “Brooks Addiction Walker vs New Balance 928” I know you know that they are one of the best, if not THE best walking shoes.

-Before we carry on, the New Balance 928v3 is one of the top New Balance shoes for Plantar Fasciitis in this article.
+Before we carry on, the New Balance 928v3 is one of the top New Balance shoes for Plantar Fasciitis.